-DAODAS has identified its customers as the citizen-clients, their family members, the local provider network, state agencies with shared citizen-clients, state and federal officials, and the South Carolina citizenry-at-large.
+DAODAS has identified its customers as the clients in need of services, their family members, the local provider network, state agencies with shared clients, state and federal officials, and the South Carolina citizenry-at-large.

 It is important to note that in the delivery of healthcare services, certain populations are customers as a function of receiving federal block grant dollars or state funding.
 In addition, when accessing federal grants or private foundation funding, these funding sources often require new customers who are first-time "players" in the policy arena.
 And, in times of budget reductions, certain customers may be reprioritized.